rohitgudadhe02/AiFairnessLabBacked/README.md

-Please refer my front end repository
+Please refer my front end repository this is backend repository of my project
-I have shared details about this project there link : https://github.com/rohitgudadhe02/AIFairnessLabFrontEnd
+I have shared details about my project in README file of my frontend repository link : https://github.com/rohitgudadhe02/AIFairnessLabFrontEnd